transferz/dev-assignment-be/README.md

 ## Introduction
 This is development challenge for Java developer candidates at transferz.
 The goal of this task is to understand your way of thinking and problem-solving skills around composing new services, database design, SQL composing, understandign of multi-threading and unit-testing.

-We are expecting that this task should take no more than 2 hours.
+We are expecting that this task should take no more than 2 hours (including reading this documentation).
 Any result is important for us, if you feel that something is not solved it is not a problem.
 TODOs and comments in the source code are welcome.

 Please fork this repository into your own GitHub account and send us the link to the repository when you have finished.